FUKA-INNOVATIONS/locists/README.md

 Locists is a social media app centered around connecting users within the cities they live, users can make friends and share the bars/events they enjoy going to, posts can also benefit tourists who visit the city.

-Developed, built and published with Trello, Figma, React Native and Expo for Android and iOS mobile devices.
+Developed, built and published with Git, Trello, Figma, React Native and Expo for Android and iOS mobile devices.

-3rd party libraries:

 ## Features of Application
 - Login/SingUp